Astraea: A Token-wise Acceleration Framework for Video Diffusion Transformers: Introduction

 To answer this question, we propose \proj, a GPU-friendly acceleration framework that operates at the token level, the smallest primitive in vDiT models.
-Specifically, we propose a sparse diffusion inference with a lightweight token selection mechanism and GPU-efficient sparse attention to accelerate each denoising step by dynamically selecting important tokens.
-To determine optimal token budget allocation, we propose a search framework that determines the number of tokens that should be assigned in each denoising step to achieve the target performance.
+Specifically, we propose a sparse diffusion inference with a lightweight \textit{token selection mechanism} and \textit{GPU-efficient sparse attention} to accelerate each denoising step by dynamically selecting important tokens.
+Meanwhile, to determine optimal token budget allocation, a search framework is proposed to determine the number of tokens that should be assigned in each denoising step to achieve the target performance.

-\paragraph{Algorithm.} Our selection mechanism is largely aware of the extensive GPU memory usage in prior work~\cite{zou2024accelerating}.
-Unlike prior studies, which require storing the entire attention map, our mechanism introduces negligible memory overhead by only caching previous token values.
-Thus, the memory requirement of our selection metric scales sub-linearly with the token length to avoid a memory explosion.
-In addition, we purposely design our sparse attention to be natively parallelizable, thus, it can be integrated with existing attention acceleration techniques, such as FlashAttention~\cite{dao2022flashattention, dao2023flashattention}.
-On existing GPUs, our sparse attention achieves linear execution delay with the number of input tokens.
+\paragraph{Algorithm.} One key downside of prior work~\citep{zou2024accelerating, zhao2024real} is the extensive GPU memory usage.
+Unlike prior studies, which require storing the entire attention map, our mechanism introduces negligible memory overhead by only caching previous tokens.
+Thus, the memory requirement of our selection metric scales linearly with the token length to avoid a memory explosion.
+In addition, we purposely design our sparse attention to be natively parallelizable; thus, it can be integrated with existing acceleration techniques, such as FlashAttention~\citep{dao2023flashattention}.
+On existing GPUs, our sparse attention achieves linear speedup with the number of reduced input tokens.

-\paragraph{Search Framework.} Although our algorithm can achieve linear acceleration for each denoising timestep, it is still unknown how many tokens should be allocated for individual timesteps.
-While numerous search techniques exist in the literature, such as neural architecture search~\cite{white2023neural, elsken2019neural} and network pruning~\cite{hoefler2021sparsity, cheng2024survey}, none can be applied to vDiTs due to their substantial search times.
-Here, we propose a search framework based on the classic evolutionary search algorithms~\cite{whitley1996evaluating, ashlock2006evolutionary}.
+\paragraph{Search Framework.} Although our algorithm can achieve linear acceleration for each denoising timestep, it is still unknown how many tokens should be selected for individual timesteps.
+While numerous search techniques exist in the literature, such as neural architecture search~\citep{white2023neural, elsken2019neural} and network pruning~\citep{hoefler2021sparsity, cheng2024survey}, none can be applied to vDiTs due to their substantial search times.
+Here, we propose a search framework based on the classic evolutionary search algorithms~\citep{whitley1996evaluating, ashlock2006evolutionary}.
 Our approach guarantees to achieve the target performance while achieving the minimal accuracy loss.